isc-projects/kea/doc/sphinx/arm/keactrl.rst

 such as ``systemd``.
 In general, the native scripts, such as ``systemd``, should be used if possible as they have several advantages. ``systemd`` scripts provide a uniform way of handling processes, so Kea is handled in a similar fashion to HTTP or mail server.
-Second, the more important reason is that ``systemd`` allow defining dependencies between services.
-For example, it's easy to specify that Kea server should not start until the network interfaces are operational.
-There are other benefits, too, such as an ability to enable or disable services using commands, temporary starting disabled service etc.
+Secondly, a more important reason is that ``systemd`` allows defining dependencies between services.
+For example, it's easy to specify that the Kea server should not start until the network interfaces are operational.
+There are other benefits too, such as an ability to enable or disable services using commands, temporarily starting disabled service etc.

 As such, it is recommended to use ``systemctl`` commands if they are available.
 Native